HomeAncient History

 maróti atlantis illustration

-As usually happens with those who have too much wealth and power, the Atlanteans also wanted more.
-In their lust for power, this advanced civilization declared war on all the peoples of the Mediterranean.
+As usually happens with those who have too much wealth and power, the Atlanteans wanted more.
+In their lust for power, this advanced civilization declared war on all the peoples of the Mediterranean Sea.
 Unsurprisingly, the Atlanteans’ mighty navy encountered little resistance and conquered and enslaved most of their technologically inferior neighbors.
 Yet, in their hubris, the Atlanteans underestimated one Greek city.
 The people of Athens not only resisted the invaders but managed to send their would-be conquerors back from whence they came.
 In the end, Atlanteans fell out of the gods’ favor.
 In a single day and night, Atlantis was destroyed by an earthquake and flood.
 Once a beacon of culture and civilization, the fabled island vanished under the waves, along with all its inhabitants.

 head plato

 Upon hearing the story of Atlantis, its hubris, and its doom, one could be forgiven for trying to place this island on a map.
 After all, we even have its approximate location, west of the Pillars of Hercules, or the Strait of Gibraltar, as we call it today.
-This sets the island in the Atlantic Ocean, or as the Greeks called it, “Atlantìs thálassa”.
+This sets the island in the Atlantic Ocean, or as the Greeks called it, “Atlantìs thálassa.”
 Yet, despite the attempts of generations of explorers and (pseudo) scientists to find this mythical place, Atlantis is, first and foremost, a myth.
-A morality tale invented by one of the brightest minds of ancient Greece — the Athenian philosopher Plato, who lived from the 420s to the 340s BCE.
+A morality tale invented by one of the brightest minds of ancient Greece, the Athenian philosopher Plato, who lived from the 420s to the 340s BCE.

 Plato left us the only written account about Atlantis in two of his dialogues (written around 360 BCE), Timaeus and Critias.
-When reading the story in the broader context of Plato’s work, and history, Atlantis becomes an elaborate allegory, clearly intended to praise Athenian democracy, but also serve as a warning.
+When reading the story in the broader context of Plato’s work and history, Atlantis becomes an elaborate allegory, clearly intended to praise Athenian democracy, but also serve as a warning.
 During Plato’s lifetime, Athens tried (and failed) to become an Empire, engaging in a bloody war with Sparta, known as the Peloponnesian War.
 Thus, the story of Atlantis was actually about Athens, a morality tale intended to educate young Athenians on the dangers of power and hubris.
 Just as the Atlanteans became greedy, petty, and morally bankrupt, Athens risked losing the tenets of its cherished democracy and turning into an authoritarian state.
-The tragic fate of Socrates, Plato’s mentor, and colleague, put on trial and sentenced to death for “corrupting minds of young Athenians” was evidently still fresh in the philosopher’s mind.
+The tragic fate of Socrates, Plato’s mentor and colleague, put on trial and sentenced to death for “corrupting minds of young Athenians” was evidently still fresh in the philosopher’s mind.

 The Search for Atlantis